 Learn something new every day More Info... by email

-The second layer is composed of an interwoven layer of fibers that act as a cushion for the pile weave, creating a soft surface.
-The final layer is the actual pile.
-This third layer is created by running the fibers over metal rods or wires that creates a loop in the yard filaments.
-The looped yarn creates a raised effect that can be brushed back and forth with the hand.
-In many textile circles, this finished product is referred to as pile yarn.
+Creating this weave actually involves a process that establishes three different layers.
+The first layer is referred to as the ground fabric, which is the foundation for the pile and acts as the binder for the material.
+The second is composed of an interwoven layer of fibers that act as a cushion, creating a soft surface.
+The final layer is the actual pile and is created by running the fibers over metal rods or wires that creates a loop in the yard filaments.
+The looped yarn creates a raised effect that can be brushed back and forth with the hand; in many textile circles, this finished product is referred to as pile yarn.

-Along with upholstery, the pile weave also is a favorite process when it comes to the production of wall to wall carpeting.
-The short loops are ideal for creating a soft feel underneath, and will tend to be easier to keep clean in comparison to some other types of floor covering.
-Along with the wall to wall carpeting, pile weave is a common application when it comes to area rugs as well.
+Wall-to-wall carpeting is another textile that commonly uses this weave.
+The short loops are ideal for creating a soft feel underneath the feet and will tend to be easier to keep clean in comparison to some other types of floor covering.
+Along with the wall to wall carpeting, area rugs can be made with this method.
 In fact, many handmade Indian and Turkish rugs still employ the hand weaving techniques that were developed centuries ago to create the loop effect.

 Other textile items also employ the pile weave technique.
 Terry cloth towels are produced with a pile knit composition, which not only makes the towels softer, but also more absorbent.
 Both wide line and think line corduroy is made using a form of pile weaving.
 Chenille bedspreads are another example of a durable yet comfortable item that is made possible by this technique.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!